content-left-bg.png

 In addition to the above, for high or extreme risk level activities:

-• Activities must take place in a laboratory with accessible and functional safety features, e.g. appropriate physical containment conditions and safety precautions per Australian Standards (AS2243.3).
+• activities must take place in a laboratory with accessible and functional safety features, for example, appropriate physical containment conditions and safety precautions per Australian Standards (AS2243.3)

-• All high and extreme risk biological resources and equipment must be clearly labelled according to the safe operating procedure (SOP) or safety data sheet (SDS) requirements from the supplier.
+• all high and extreme risk biological resources and equipment must be clearly labelled according to the safe operating procedure (SOP) or SDS requirements from the supplier.

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.